thunderbird/webext-docs/cloudFile.rst

       :name: ``account``
       :type: (:ref:`cloudFile.CloudFileAccount`)

-      The created account
+      The account used for the file upload.

    .. api-member::
       :name: ``fileInfo``
       :type: (:ref:`cloudFile.CloudFile`)

-      The file to upload
+      The file to upload.

    .. api-member::